Photo: Ron Mader, Visitors Center (Some rights reserved)

-Red Rock Canyon National Conservation Area is located about 15 miles (24 kilometers) west of Las Vegas on Charleston Boulevard/State Route 159.
+Red Rock Canyon National Conservation Area is located 17 miles (27 kilometers) west of Las Vegas on Charleston Boulevard/State Route 159.
 Public transportation does not reach Red Rock Canyon.

 History: In 1990 Congress designated the area as Nevada’s first National Conservation Area (the seventh to be designated nationally).